 1 This draft document builds on A Red Cross Red Crescent Guide to Community Engagement and Accountability (CEA), a 2019 Council of Delegates background paper supporting this resolution, and extensive consultations with and input from National Societies, the IFRC and the ICRC.
-They are invited to continue to comment on this draft in order to ensure that the final Council of Delegates resolution reflects the Movement's priorities and ambitions around improving and strengthening communit y engagement and accountability.
+They are invited to continue to comment on this draft in order to ensure that the final Council of Delegates resolution reflects the Movement's priorities and ambitions around improving and strengthening community engagement and accountability.

-Accountability refers to the mutual responsibility of all components of the Movement to use their power and resources ethically and responsibly.
-It requires them to put the interests of the people and communities they serve at the centre of decision-making.
-That ensures that humanitarian actions lead to the best possible outcomes and results for them, while protecting and preserving their rights and dignity and increasing their resilience to face situations of vulnerability and crisis.
+Accountability refers to the mutual responsibility of all components of the Movement to use their power and resources ethically and responsibly to put the interests of people and communities they aim to serve at the centre of decision-making, thereby ensuring that humanitarian actions lead to the best possible outcomes and results for them, while protecting and preserving their rights and dignity and increasing their resilience to face situations of vulnerability and crisis.
 This includes people's rights to equitable access to assistance in proportion to their needs, priorities and preferences, the right to information, and the right to provide feedback and participate in decisions that affect them.

-Accountability also includes the responsibility to ensure Movement staff and volunteers comply with all legal and ethical obligations.
-They are obliged to protect and safeguard the integrity and dignity of those we seek to serve, prevent sexual exploitation and abuse and corruption and misuse of resources, and to take timely and appropriate corrective action to deal with situations that compromise principled humanitarian action.
+Accountability also includes the responsibility to ensure Movement staff and volunteers comply with all legal and ethical obligations to protect and safeguard the integrity and dignity of those we seek to serve, prevent sexual exploitation and abuse and corruption and misuse of resources, and to take timely and appropriate corrective action to deal with situations that compromise principled humanitarian action.

-Community engagement refers to ways of working collaboratively with people and communities.
-It ensures that Red Cross and Red Crescent actions are effective, inclusive, sustainable and accountable.
-It enables the Movement to support and enable people and communities to lead and shape positive, sustainable changes in their own lives and on their own terms.
-Community engagement includes processes to systematically listen to, engage and communicate with people and communities.
-It lets the Movement:

-- better understand the diverse needs, vulnerabilities and capacities of the people it supports - gather, respond to and act on feedback and input about their priorities and preferences - provide safe and equitable opportunities to actively participate in decisions that affect them.
+Community engagement refers to ways of working collaboratively with people and communities to ensure that Red Cross and Red Crescent actions are effective, inclusive, sustainable and accountable, and that they contribute to supporting and enabling people and communities to lead and shape positive, sustainable changes in their own lives and on their own terms.
+This includes processes to systematically listen to, engage and communicate with people and communities in order to better understand their diverse needs, vulnerabilities and capacities; to gather, respond to and act on feedback and input about their priorities and preferences; and to provide safe and equitable access and opportunities to actively participate in decisions that affect them.

-This also includes the responsibility to communicate transparently and in an appropriate, accessible manner about Movement principles and values, the aims and objectives of Movement action and
+This also includes the responsibility to communicate transparently and in an appropriate, accessible manner about Movement principles and values, the aims and objectives of Movement action and advocacy, what they can expect from us, and how people and communities can participate in and provide their inputs about issues and decisions that affect them.

-People and communities means any vulnerable or crisis-affected people that the Movement aims to serve.
-This requires recognizing the diversity of individuals who make up any community.
-It also requires recognizing the role that gender, age, disability, diversity and existing and evolving social, economic and power dynamics and patterns of inclusion or exclusion play in increasing the risks, vulnerabilities and marginalization of some people within a community Community-engagement approaches should address different needs, capacities, vulnerabilities and preferences of different groups.
-They should take measures to deliver safe, inclusive, equal and equitable access to support and assistance.
+People and communities are understood to mean any group of vulnerable, at-risk or crisis-affected people that the Movement aims to serve, without discrimination and according to need, in line with our Fundamental Principles.
+This requires recognizing the diversity of individuals who make up any community, the role that gender, age, disability, diversity and existing and evolving social, economic and power dynamics and patterns of inclusion or exclusion play in increasing the risks, vulnerabilities and marginalization of some groups of people within a community.
+It also means the responsibility to adapt community-engagement approaches to address different needs, capacities, vulnerabilities and preferences of different groups and take measures to deliver safe, inclusive, equal and equitable access to support and assistance.